 I now work part time after welcoming our little boy Harry to the family who keeps me busy the rest of the time.

 As a farmer's daughter I have always had an interest in farming and being outdoors so outside of work I enjoy helping out on the farm and fell walking.

 Large Animal Technician

 I joined the Paragon team in 2014 in a Large Animal Technician role after many years experience working as a herdsman on mixed farms.
-My role includes care of the resident farm livestock at the Newbiggin centre and support for the cattle advanced breeding, sheep embryo transfer and sheep A.I. programmes.
-A native of Cumbria I am married with two grownup children.
+My role includes care of the resident farm livestock at the Newbiggin centre and IVF cowside technician.
+A native of Cumbria, I am married with two children and two grandchildren.
 My interests outside of work include music, travel, landscape photography, football and American Football.

 Veterinary Administrator and VetTech

 I'm originally from Suffolk having recently left the NHS as a qualified nurse and midwife and wanting to take my career in a direction that has always interested me.